Shirley Kwan: 1989–1995: PolyGram period

-Her second album, "Happy Are those in Love", would produce her first major hit with its title track, which immediately propelled Kwan into Hong Kong stardom.
+Her second album, Happy Are those in Love, would produce her first major hit with its title track, which immediately propelled Kwan into Hong Kong stardom.
 The song "Happy are Those in Love" was the theme song to a popular day-time drama series on TVB.
 It reached no. 1 on the TVB charts and was frequently requested in karaoke bars at the time.
-The album, which sold platinum, enjoyed huge chart success and spawned a further hit single, the up-tempo "Lovers Underneath the Stars" (星空下的戀人), with Kwan sweeping newcomer awards at all of the major year-end music award shows.
+The album, which sold platinum, enjoyed huge chart success and spawned a further hit single, the up-tempo "Lovers Beneath the Stars" (星空下的戀人), with Kwan sweeping newcomer awards at all of the major year-end music award shows.